 Basically, instead of just marketing your magazine subscription, you can repurpose all of those efforts to promote the all-access web library membership, with much higher rates of return.

-When we look at the average result of a campaign focusing on selling web library memberships, these efforts generate response rates that are about 3x higher than similar efforts designed to sell subscriptions which focus on the current and future issues of the magazine.
+When we look at the average result of a campaign focusing on selling web library memberships, these efforts generate response rates that are about 3x higher than similar efforts designed to sell subscriptions that focus on the current and future issues of the magazine.

 Increasing response rates even more with club memberships